hshutan/FlipDotCompendium/README.md

 ##### Bit/Byte Order

-When sending images, the bit order, or byte order must be constructed in the below specific fashion.
+When sending images to the sign, the bit order, or byte order, must be constructed in the below specific fashion.

 ![bitorder.png](https://s10.postimg.org/mywdsdrrt/bitorder.png)